ming91915/suanPan-Manual/Basic/Chapter01Section01.md

 ----------

 Now you have run the first model with suanPan.
 If you are familiar with the syntax of OpenSees, you may find that the command styles are very similar.
 You can easily adapt existing OpenSees models to suanPan models.

+Some may find the feedback information of the execution of every command is annoying.
+So suanPan does not print anything no matter the command succeeds or fails.
+Users can use debug version to get more feedbacks from the program.

 In the next post, the basic structure of an input file will be introduced.